raspberrypilearning/n-days-of-christmas/worksheet.md

 	from random import choice
 	```

-1. Next you can create function that will allow you to open text files.
+1. Next, you can create a function which will allow you to open text files.

   ```python
 	def load_words(text_file):